Sleep Training System™

-In fact, a poll by the National Sleep Foundation found 58% of adults in the U.S. experienced symptoms of insomnia a few nights a week or more.
-The Centers for Disease Control (CDC) reports more than a third of Americans are not getting enough sleep on a regular basis.
+In fact, a poll by the National Sleep Foundation found 51% of adults in the U.S. experienced symptoms of insomnia a few nights a week or more.
+The Centers for Disease Control (CDC) reports more than a third of American adults are not getting enough sleep on a regular basis.
 Another comprehensive survey found less than half of adults worldwide are sleeping well every night.

 Of those reporting trouble sleeping, half suffer chronic regular insomnia that can last for years or even decades.
 Left untreated, chronic insomniacs may almost forget what a good night’s sleep feels like.
 Sleeplessness, restlessness, fatigue become the norm.